chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 ![](images/pa23.png)

 Last but not least let's add a Vertical Gallery to display our Session Hits.
+Select Gallery and locate your Data Source (This will be the userSessions variable that our Excel like formula has created for us)

 You should see the following:

 ![](images/pa24.png)

+Position your Gallery as you like and update the Fields to dynamically present each record from our userSessions collection (JSON Function App Response) For image I am using "unknown-person" and for the labels I am displaying sessionId and sessionPageHits.
+You can add/remove more fields/labels as you like.

 You should see the following:

 ![](images/pa25.png)

+Test this out to see if its working (hold alt and click the button)

 You should see the following: